jeffreyruoss/sound-79-online-marketing-guide/content/solo-founder-priority.md

 If you can only spend **5 hours this week** on marketing:

+1. **15 mins:** **Add a "Scarcity" statement.** As a solo founder, your capacity is a selling point.
+Add a banner or note: _"Currently accepting 2 new studio design projects for [Month]."_ This creates real urgency big brands can't fake.
-1. **2 hours:** Rewrite your homepage and main service page to lead with direct answers and add question-based H2s
+2. **2 hours:** Rewrite your homepage and main service page to lead with direct answers and add question-based H2s
-2. **1 hour:** Add FAQ schema to your top 3 pages using a schema generator
+3. **1 hour:** Add FAQ schema to your top 3 pages using a schema generator
-3. **1 hour:** Set up Google Business Profile (if applicable)
+4. **1 hour:** Set up Google Business Profile (if applicable)
-4. **1 hour:** Write and schedule 3 LinkedIn posts from your existing knowledge
+5. **45 mins:** Write and schedule 3 LinkedIn posts from your existing knowledge

 These 5 hours will generate more ROI than 40 hours of unfocused activity.